If you are a parent, chances are by now you may have heard of Gentle Parenting.

-The answer is a big “Yes” The success we experienced by using Gentle parenting (Positive parenting/Peaceful parenting; I think all these terms fall in the same category) techniques are worth sharing with other parents.
+And the answer is a big “Yes” The success we experienced by using Gentle parenting (Positive parenting/Peaceful parenting; I think all these terms fall in the same category) techniques are worth sharing with other parents.

 I know how hard parenting can be, especially when you are doing all of this for the first time, sometimes solo (my husband travels a lot!) and without a support system.
 It is difficult.
 No sugar coating it.
-But, gentle parenting is offering us a way to get on the same page as our children and lead a more peaceful parenting life with a little struggle.
+But, gentle parenting is offering us a way to get on the same page as our children and lead a more peaceful parenting life with very little struggle.

 In this post, I will talk about the 4 pillars of gentle parenting in our home.
 4 important aspects that we focus on as a family.